ktindiana/fetchsep/README.rst

     | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType differential --Threshold "30,1;50,1" --IDSEPSubtractBG --IDSEPPath output/idsep/GOES-13_differential/csv --showplot

+If background subtraction is performed, SEP events are automatically identified above background.
+An event definition with a flux threshold of 1e-6 (e.g. >10 MeV exceeds 1e-6 pfu) indicates that the SEP event was identified for all fluxes above background.

-When using idsep for background identification, the --IDSEPEnhancement flag may be added to identify and analyze SEP events above background WITH OR WITHOUT background subtraction.
-An event definition with a low flux threshold of 1e-6 (e.g. >10 MeV exceeds 1e-6 pfu) indicates that the SEP event was identified for all fluxes above background.
+The --IDSEPEnhancement flag may be used to identify and analyze SEP events above background WITHOUT background subtraction.
+An event definition with a flux threshold of 1e-6 (e.g. >10 MeV exceeds 1e-6 pfu) indicates that the SEP event was identified for all fluxes above background.

-GOES integral fluxes already have some amount of background-subtraction.
+GOES integral fluxes provided by NOAA already have some amount of background-subtraction.
 SEP enhancements above background may be evaluated without performing a background subtraction by:

     | python bin/idsep --StartDate 2011-05-01 --EndDate 2013-01-01 --Experiment GOES-13 --FluxType integral --RemoveAbove 10 --showplot

-    | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType integral --Threshold "30,1;50,1" --IDSEPEnhancement --IDSEPPath output/idsep/GOES-13_differential/csv --showplot
+    | python bin/opsep --StartDate 2012-05-16 --EndDate 2012-05-22 --Experiment GOES-13 --FluxType integral --Threshold "30,1;50,1" --IDSEPEnhancement --IDSEPPath output/idsep/GOES-13_integral/csv --showplot

 Although the background has not been subtracted, calling --IDSEPEnhancement will set values below mean + n*sigma to zero.